-Defining and understanding your target audience will help shape your overall business and marketing strategy.
-You should understand that your target market can, and likely will, change over time.
-There is also often a difference between your ideal customer and your actual s.
+Define and understand your target audience to shape your business and marketing strategy.
+Your target market will likely change over time.
+You may notice a difference between your ideal and actual customers, too.

-Analytics tools can be invaluable for identifying your audience and tracking what works and what doesn’t.
-Who your customers are (demographics and values) will determine how you run your business and make money.
-It will also have a large impact on social media marketing.
+Analytics tools help identify your audience and track what works and what doesn’t.
+Your customer demographics determine how you run your business (and make money.)
+It also impacts your social media marketing.

 Create Your Business

 Creating your online presence isn’t enough to start your business.
 You must officially register your company.
 You can find original and distinctive names for your business with the use of a business name generator.Generally, it’s okay to start working and make a few sales.
 But you’ll eventually need to make things official.

 You will need to address some legal aspects when creating your company.
 A licensed and registered business provides personal legal protection.

 First, make sure you choose the right business structure.
 Depending on your location, products, and services, you may need a business permit.
 You may also need a federal business license.
 In most cases, you will need a federal business license.